solana-foundation/developer-content/content/courses/mobile/intro-to-solana-mobile.md

 their favorite Solana wallet.
 Imagine a world where you can use your Solana wallet as seamlessly as you can use Apple Pay.

-> In summary, mobile crypto opens up many doors.
+> In summary, mobile blockchain transactions opens up many doors.
 It is important to be informed
 > and learn how one can be part of it, let's explore how.

 ### Supported Operating Systems